ondanieldev/drivers-api/docs/planning.md

 - [ ] Rename routes to plural names and setup route base name on module
 - [ ] Trim string on DTOs
 - [ ] Maybe allow string filters to use regex instead of exact matching
+- [ ] Save mocked data on separate files to make tests better readable
+- [ ] Review code and add comments that could be useful